 It is highly recommended to apply a strand of either barbed wire or electric wire to reinforce this type of fence.

 - Electric Fence, also called high Tensile Smooth Wire.
-High tensile smooth wire is the best option for keeping cows from eating plants.
+High tensile smooth wire is the best option for keeping cattle from eating plants.
 Electric fences can handle a whopping amount of 1,000 pounds of cattle, won’t lose elasticity over time, and won’t require as many repairs.
-Cows are no match for this type of fence.
+Cattle are no match for this type of fence.

 - Wood Board.
 This fencing doesn’t contain cattle as well, but if you have plenty of wide-open land and prefer the aesthetic look of wood then it may be an ok option.